top of page

 The noun 'absolution' has its etymological origins in Latin and the religious context of the Roman Catholic Church.
 It comes from the Latin word 'absolutio,' which is derived from 'absolvere,' where 'ab' means 'from' and 'solvere' means 'to loosen' or 'to release.'
 In the religious context, 'absolutio' referred to the formal act of releasing a person from their sins or guilt, often through the sacrament of confession and forgiveness by a priest.
 Over time, the term 'absolution' extended beyond religious contexts to describe the act of granting forgiveness, pardon, or release from guilt, obligation, or punishment in a broader sense.
 The etymology of 'absolution' underscores its historical connection to the idea of being released from moral or legal obligations, emphasizing the sense of liberation or forgiveness it conveys.

-Quiz: Find the meaning of absolution
+Quiz: Find the meaning of the noun absolution:

 Try Again!